jtarchie/site/index.md

 As a programmer,
 I've learned to tinker, reverse engineer, team building, and product design.
-I want to capture what I've learned.
+I want to capture what I've learned, so it can be shared.

 # Blog